 There is a lot of season left, and George is going to have to keep up his top-notch play to keep earning all this acclaim.
 But for now, there may be no other player in the NBA who is earning as many laudatory column inches as the Pacers’ newest superstar.

-Topics: Superstar Rising
+Tags: Superstar Rising